 - I know my limitations, so if a book takes more than a month to finish, so be it.

-- April: Terms of Enlistment by Marko Kloos
+- April: Points of Impact by Marko Kloos